-Oracle is the main contributor of the Java programming language.
+Oracle is the main contributor to the Java programming language.
 Java Programming language provides standards for Java programming language and its libraries with JDK (Java Development Kit) and JRE (Java Runtime Environment).
-There are different JDK providers like OpenJDK etc. But the most popular, Java compatible, performative JDK is Oracle JDK.
+There are different JDK providers like OpenJDK etc. But the most popular, Java-compatible, performative JDK is Oracle JDK.

 Select JDK Version